johnlokerse/azure-bicep-mcp-integration-setup/README.md

 # Azure Bicep MCP Server (Experimental) Integrations with other AI services

-This guide explains how to run the Azure Bicep MCP server locally for Claude Desktop and Code, and for LMStudio where you can use it with various models.
+This guide explains how to run the Azure Bicep MCP server locally for Claude Desktop and Code, OpenAI Codex CLI and for LMStudio where you can use it with various models.

 See the Claude Code example: